-- Being on the first page on Google for keywords nobody ever searches for, which means you’ll get no organic traffic to your WordPress site.
+- Being on the first page on Google for keywords nobody ever searches for, means you’ll get no organic traffic to your WordPress site.

 - Wasting resources creating content on topics which are not popular and no one really cares about.

 - Creating content blindly, while also losing focus of your strategy.

 On the other hand, effective keyword research helps you better understand your target market and how they are searching for your content, services or products.
 Basically, it helps you answer questions like:

 - What do people search for on Google